Saymos/wallet-focused/README.md

 # Wallet Service API

 A Java Spring Boot wallet service that implements basic bookkeeping (accounting) functionality for tracking funds, similar to a bank account.
-The service is built with a focus on correctness, thread safety, and clear API design.
+The service is built with a focus on correctness, thread safety, and clear API design as specified in the PRD.

 ## Features

-- Double-entry bookkeeping for all transactions
+- **Double-entry bookkeeping** for all transactions, ensuring financial consistency
-- Thread-safe concurrent transfers with deadlock prevention
+- **Thread-safe concurrent operations** with deadlock prevention through consistent lock ordering
-- Idempotent operations using transaction IDs
+- **Idempotent transfers** using transaction IDs to prevent duplicate processing
+- **Implicit account creation** when an account receives its first transfer
-- Comprehensive validation and error handling
+- **Comprehensive validation and error handling** with appropriate HTTP status codes
-- API documentation via Swagger UI
+- **API documentation** via Swagger UI
-- Virtual threads support (Java 21)
+- **Virtual threads support** (Java 21) for improved concurrency and performance

 ## Technology Stack